sunshuzhou/linux-sgx/SampleCode/CryptoEnclave/README.txt

 --------------------------
-Purpose of PowerTransition
+Purpose of Cryptographic operations
 --------------------------
-The project demonstrates one method about power transition handling for Intel(R) Software Guard Extensions projects development.
+The project demonstrates how to perform arbitary cryptographic operations inside an enclave for Intel(R) Software Guard Extensions projects development.

 ------------------------------------
 How to Build/Execute the Sample Code